Polar LOOP Review – It’s NOT A Whoop Competitor

 The clear and concise workout view shows workout highlights and heart rate zone details; it presents good glanceable information.

 Turning to the sleep data, Polar captures all the key sleep metrics.
-However, its data presentations were novel when launched, but now look dated and overwhelming for the casual Loop owner just coming for a recap.
+However, its data presentations were novel when launched, but now look dated and overwhelming in scope for the casual Loop owner just coming for a recap or to see the night’s exceptions.

 Polar LOOP Accuracy

-Several third-party reports from early LOOP adopters mention incorrect calories, steps, and workouts with wrong start and finish points.
-I’ll leave those by mentioning them and go straight to my accuracy tests and results.
+Several other early LOOP adopters report incorrect calories, steps, and workouts with wrong start and finish points.
+There’s some truth in all of that, but I’ll leave those points standing and go straight to my detailed accuracy tests and results of sports-grade activities.

 As an overview of the accuracy piece, I’ll say two things.
-Firstly, it’s more accurate when worn on the biceps (not a big surprise there), but oddly, it’s less accurate than its OH1/Verity Sense predecessor, which I have used for years as a reference-grade device for optical HR.
+Firstly, LOOP is more accurate when worn on the biceps (not a big surprise there), but oddly, it’s less accurate than its OH1/Verity Sense predecessor, which I have used for years as a reference-grade device for a source of optical HR.

-That said, the overall level of accuracy on the biceps feels sufficiently accurate for the job when taken in the round, at least in my tests.
+That said, the overall level of accuracy on the biceps feels sufficiently accurate for the job when taken in the round, at least in my tests (n=1).
 Let’s go through some of the details.

 Test Methodology